platomav/BIOSUtilities/README.md

 #### **Description**

-Parses Fujitsu UPC images and extracts their EFI compressed SPI/BIOS/UEFI firmware component.
+Parses Fujitsu UPC BIOS images and extracts their EFI compressed SPI/BIOS/UEFI firmware component.
 The output comprises only a final firmware component which is directly usable by end users.

 #### **Usage**

-You can either Drag & Drop or manually enter Panasonic BIOS Package executable file(s).
+You can either Drag & Drop or manually enter Fujitsu UPC BIOS image file(s).
 Optional arguments:

 * -h or --help : show help message and exit
 * -v or --version : show utility name and version